RSV, short for Respiratory Syncytial Virus. Sometimes referred to as hRSV (where the “h” stands for "human").

 Those infected with RSV should be considered contagious for 2-7 days on average, but younger children and the immunocompromised can be contagious for up to a month.
 Adults can infect children and vice versa.

 Although the symptoms of RSV resemble those of many other common respiratory infections, it can often be diagnosed clinically based on the symptoms your child is experiencing.
 When necessary, RSV can be identified via several testing methods, most commonly collected via a nasopharyngeal or nasal swab.
-Sometimes, a saliva sample or a nasal wash which is a rarely used method, is also able to test for RSV.
-A pulse oximeter test (a painless device that gently attaches to the finger or toe of the child) is also typically performed, to check oxygen levels.
+In some rare situations, a saliva sample or a nasal wash may be used to test for RSV.
+Along with other vital signs, an oxygen level is typically checked by using a pulse oximeter (a painless device that gently attaches to the finger or toe of the child).

 It’s not immediately necessary to distinguish between RSV and other viruses.
 If symptoms remain mild and the child continues eating, drinking, and passing urine and stool as normal, there is no need for immediate alarm.